Star Larvae Hypothesis

 the abandoned life force or entelechy of the older vitalist formulations.

 Complexity theory is science's bow to the miraculous, an ironic shift

-in sentiment, given the origins of modern science.
+in sentiment, given the tenor of modern science.
 (And the possibility

 of making inroads through this shared borderland are not lost on the Intelligent

 Design advocates who embrace complexity theory.)

 delivered to the Western mind an alternative to church

 dogma.
 As a legacy of the Enlightenment, metaphysical concepts, such